Quantum embedding study of strain and charge induced Stark effects on the NV$^{-}$ center in diamond: Conclusions

 \section{Conclusions}

 We have employed first-principles calculations based on density-functional theory and quantum embedding to derive a many-body description of strain and charge induced Stark effects in the NV$^{-}$ defect center in diamond.
 The relaxed atomic structures of a diamond supercell containing a single NV$^{-}$ under the influence of strain have been obtained from DFT.
 Using these as starting points for embedding calculations, we extract the strain susceptibility of the many-body states comprising the $^{3}E$ excited-state manifold, as well as permanent and transition dipoles under strain.
 The results derived in this work are in excellent agreement with recent experiments, where the dipole couplings of the NV$^{-}$ are estimated and/or used for sensing applications ~\cite{Tamarat2006, Ji2024, Delord2024, McCullian2024, Delord2024-2}.
-This work thus broadens our fundamental understanding on the optoelectronic properties of the NV$^{-}$ center, and also highlights the utility of including many-body effects to describe the properties of defect-related color centres in solids for sensing applications.
+This work thus broadens our fundamental understanding on the optoelectronic properties of the NV$^{-}$ center, and also highlights the utility of including many-body effects to describe the properties of defect-related color centers in solids for sensing applications.

 \acknowledgements CED acknowledges support from the National Science Foundation under Grant No.~DMR-2237674.
 GILM acknowledges funding from grant NSF-2208863.
 JZ and CED acknowledge support from a joint SBU-BNL seed grant.
+CAM acknowledges support by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.
 The Flatiron Institute is a division of the Simons Foundation.